stackblitz/docs/docs/guides/user-guide/general-faqs.md

 ### What is the Classic Editor for Engineblock projects?

-The Classic Editor utilizes Engineblock and WeBcontainer technologies to run.
+Different projects that use the Classic Editor utilize Engineblock technology to run.
 As the original StackBlitz interface, the Classic Editor has a file tree, an npm package manager, and a light dev server and preview pane that allows you to see your app as you code.

-Engineblock projects are distinguishable as they do not have a terminal.
+Engineblock projects are distinguishable from WebContainer-based projects as they do not have a terminal.

 ### How do I create code snippets?